-Professional Rights and Responsibilities of Faculty Members and Roles and Professional Responsibilities of Academic Leaders (PRR) is comprised of a policy document and a procedural document that set out in broad terms the privileges and responsibilities, as well as the standards of professional conduct for both the faculty and academic leaders.
-The policy document was approved by Provost Russell Moore on February 11, 2022.
-The current process document was endorsed by the Boulder Assembly on April 29, 2021 and approved by the Provost on June 8, 2021.
+The Professional Rights and Responsibilities of Faculty Members and Roles and Professional Responsibilities of Academic Leaders (PRR) is comprised of a policy document and a procedural document that set out in broad terms the privileges and responsibilities, as well as the standards of professional conduct for both the faculty and academic leaders.
+The PRR originated with the BFA in 1982 and was eventually approved as an academic policy by Provost Russell Moore in 2013.
+A revised PRR policy was signed by Provost Russell Moore on February 11, 2022.

 Faculty may contact the Office of Faculty Relations for an in-person department training or to find out more about the online Skilsoft training.
 Faculty may also contact the BFA Grievance Advisory Committee (GAC) for advice on grievances.